Key takeaways

 App research is the market assessment that comes before app development.
 It usually includes competitive analysis and different kinds of user studies.
 The results may affect your UI/UX decisions, monetization approach, or even turn your app idea on its head.

 Since it is usually more difficult and time-consuming to make changes to mobile apps than it is to websites, it’s better to do things right from the start.
-Don’t overlook this stage and seek an app development partner who doesn’t as well.
-While you are at it — have a look at our fresh article on app research.
+Don’t overlook this stage and seek an app development partner who feels the same way.
+If you need some help with this part, have a look at our recent article on app research.

 Builds prototypes — and does it fast